Thursday, September 4, 2025

 (OVER)

 Last, I’d like to say, even insist, brothers and sisters, we are the union!
 We, the rank-and-file are UFCW Local 700, and also, the whole of the International UFCW!
 It’s not just our union reps, or the officers, or the shop stewards, it’s all of us.
 And whatever we can gain, we can gain best by dialoguing among ourselves and determinedly standing together!
 Yes, despite what it will say, Kroger can afford it, can afford to do much better.
 After all, in its proposed merger with Albertson’s, it’s buying out Albertson’s with cash!
-Also, Kroger CEO Rodney McMullen makes a whopping 502 times in pay alone what the average Kroger worker makes!
+Also, former (abruptly resigned, March 3, 2025) Kroger CEO Rodney McMullen made a whopping 502 times in pay alone what the average Kroger worker makes!
 Kroger has done very well under the inflation, we ourselves feel it when we buy our groceries at Kroger,

 even with employee discounts, so it can definitely do better by us, the backbone of the Kroger system—and its profitability!